devkosal/airbnb-predictive-modeling/README.md

 # Getting Started

-1. Use the "Data Cleaning.R" Script to go through the data visualizaiton, cleaning and feature engineering process.
+1. Use the "Data Cleaning.R" Script to inspect the data visualizaiton, cleaning and feature engineering process

 2. Use the "Data Modeling.R" Script to execute the H20 Gradient Boosting Model